 ARTICLE III.
-PRESUMPTIONS IN CIVIL ACTIONS AND PROCEEDINGS

-ARTICLE III.
-PRESUMPTIONS IN CIVIL CASES

-Rule 301.
-Presumptions in General in Civil Actions and Proceedings

-Rule 301 - Presumptions in a Civil Case Generally

-In all civil actions and proceedings not otherwise provided for by Act of Congress or by these rules, a presumption imposes on the party against whom it is directed the burden of going forward with evidence to rebut or meet the presumption, but does not shift to such party the burden of proof in the sense of the risk of nonpersuasion, which remains throughout the trial upon the party on whom it was originally cast.

-In a civil case, unless a federal statute or these rules provide otherwise, the party against whom a presumption is directed has the burden of going forward with evidence to rebut the presumption.
-But this rule does not shift the burden of proof in the sense of the risk of nonpersuasion; the burden of proof remains on the party who had it originally.
+PRESUMPTIONS IN CIVIL ARTICLE III.
+PRESUMPTIONS IN CIVIL ACTIONS AND PROCEEDINGS CASES Rule 301.
+Presumptions in General in Civil Rule 301.
+Presumptions in a Civil Case Actions and Proceedings In all civil actions and proceedings not otherwise provided for by Act of Congress or by these rules, a presumption imposes on the party against whom it is directed the burden of going forward with evidence to rebut or meet the presumption, but does not shift to such party the burden of proof in the sense of the risk of nonpersuasion, which remains throughout the trial upon the party on whom it was originally cast.
+Generally In a civil case, unless a federal statute or these rules provide otherwise, the party against whom a presumption is directed has the burden of producing evidence to rebut the presumption.
+But this rule does not shift the burden of persuasion, which remains on the party who had it originally.